-The Professional Mental Health Counseling and Professional Mental Health Counseling Specialization in Addictions programs seek to balance applied clinical training and field experience with a rigorous approach to mental health inquiry and explicit grounding in counseling theory.
+The PMHC and PMHC-A programs seek to balance applied clinical training and field experience with a rigorous approach to mental health inquiry and explicit grounding in counseling theory.
 Classes are designed to encourage students to develop personal styles for their professional endeavors.
-Students are exposed to a broad range of theoretical orientations and related empirical knowledge.
+Students are exposed to a broad range of theoretical orientations, empirical knowledge, and contextual/ecological considerations.
 Throughout their time in the program, students are supported as they develop and refine the theoretical bases for their own approaches to counseling and related mental health services.
-A central and necessary feature of good professional practice is the practitioner's ability to clearly articulate the theoretical framework from which they offer services, along with evidence to support their theoretical framework.
+A central and necessary feature of good professional practice is the practitioner's ability to clearly articulate the theoretical framework from which they offer services, along with evidence and clinical rationale to support their framework.
 The goal of the program is to educate students through exposure to a wide range of scholars and practitioners in the hopes of creating diverse, articulate, and competent counseling professionals.